New to Voyager? Please start here.

 There is the usual way of forwarding traffic to a Service matching a StatefulSet.
 Create a Service with the pods label selector as selector, and use the service name as Backend ServiceName.

-apiVersion: apps/v1beta1 kind: StatefulSet metadata: name: http spec: serviceName: "nginx-set" replicas: 2 template: metadata: labels: app: nginx spec: containers: - name: nginx image: gcr.io/google_containers/nginx-slim:0.8 ports: - containerPort: 80 name: http ---- apiVersion: v1 kind: Service metadata: name: nginx-set labels: app: nginx spec: ports: - port: 80 name: http clusterIP: None selector: app: nginx
+apiVersion: apps/v1 kind: StatefulSet metadata: name: http namespace: default spec: serviceName: "nginx-set" replicas: 2 template: metadata: labels: app: nginx spec: containers: - name: nginx image: gcr.io/google_containers/nginx-slim:0.8 ports: - containerPort: 80 name: http ---- apiVersion: v1 kind: Service metadata: name: nginx-set namespace: default labels: app: nginx spec: ports: - port: 80 name: http clusterIP: None selector: app: nginx

 Create another service for StatefulSets pods with selector.

-apiVersion: v1 kind: Service metadata: name: nginx-service labels: app: nginx spec: ports: - port: 80 name: http selector: app: nginx
+apiVersion: v1 kind: Service metadata: name: nginx-service namespace: default labels: app: nginx spec: ports: - port: 80 name: http selector: app: nginx

 And Use the service in the ingress Backend service name, as:

 backend: service: name: nginx-service port: number: 80